 Anima ships two versioned, provenance-tracked, openly-licensed corpora — with dataset cards and cross-source quality control.
 Reuse them, extend them, build on them.

-3,560 human liver-injury labels — FDA DILIrank/DILIst, LiverTox, curated literature — with graded severity, harmonized with provenance.
+3,560 human liver-injury labels — FDA DILIrank/DILIst, TDC, and the srijitseal open DILI set (Seal et al.) — graded severity, harmonized with provenance.